Zucchini Baked Oatmeal

 Ingredients

 • Ground flax – ground flax acts as the binder for this baked oatmeal, no eggs needed.
-The flax also adds fiber and healthy fats.
-Be sure to store your ground flax in the freezer to keep it from going rancid.

 • Shredded zucchini – the shredded zucchini adds a bit of moisture to the baked oatmeal and also add a speckle of color to the oats.
 Be sure to squeeze out as much water from the zucchini as possible before adding it to the rest of the ingredients.
-If you choose not to squeeze out the moisture, the baked zucchini oatmeal will have more of a texture of oatmeal and will not cut into bars.

 • Rolled oats (sometimes called old fashioned oats) – rolled oats are what you think of when you think of oatmeal.
 In a pinch you could also use quick cooking oats, but rolled oats give the best texture.
+I do not recommend steel cut oats.

 • Cinnamon – cinnamon makes this dish so comforting and pairs perfectly with the zucchini.
 It also makes the house smell amazing as the zucchini oatmeal is baking and cooling.

 • Baking powder – baking powder helps the baked oats rise while baking.
-Be sure your baking powder is fresh (opened in the last 6 months).

 • Chopped pecans – the pecans pair so well with the other flavors and add a crunch to the oatmeal.
 You could also use walnuts, cashews, slivered almonds, pumpkin seeds (to make it nut free) or sunflower seeds in place of the pecans.